saiteja93/certified-aws-developer-associate-notes/1-aws-fundamentals/elb.md

 * 5xx errors are application induced errors
     * Load balancer Errors 503 means at capacity or no registered target
 * If the LB can’t connect to your application, check your security

+#### Stickiness
+*   Same client will be directed to the same instance behind the load balancer.
+*   Works for CLB and ALB
+*   Cookies are used to stickiness.
+You have an expiration date on them.
+As long as, cookie not expired then, redirected to same EC2 instance
+*   Enabling stickiness might bring imbalance to the EC2 instances.
+*   You can enable sticky sessions for Application LB as well, but the traffic will be sent to target groups.

+#### Cross Zone Load Balancing

+*   By default, load balancer can’t send traffic across AZs.
+However, you could enable cross zone load balancing to solve that problem.
+*   CLB- disabled by default.
+No charges if you switch on.
+*   ALB - always ON.
+*   CLB - disabled by default.
+Charged if you switch on.

+#### SNI and Load Balancers
+*   SSL - Secured Sockets layer.
+*   TLS - Transport Layer Security - the newer version of SSL
+*   SSL certificates are issued by Certificates Authorities (CA).
+Go Daddy, Symantec etc. This certificate on the LB is used to encrypt the connection between the clients and LB.
+*   SSL certificates have expiration date.
+*   ACM - AWS certificate Manager
+*   SNI - server name indication.
+Solves how do you load multiple ssl certificates onto one web server for it to access multiple websites?
+*   SNI works on ALB, NLB and CloudFront
+*   CLB - supports one 1 SSL certificate.
+Use multiple CLBs for it to support multiple SSL certificates
+*   ALB, NLB -> supports multiple listeners with multiple SSL certificates, uses SNI to make it happen.

+#### ELB Connection Draining
+*   2 different names - CLB - Connection Draining.
+Target Group (ALB and NLB) - Deregistration Delay
+*   Time to complete "in-flight requests" while the instance is de-registering or unhealthy.
+*   ELB will stop sending new requests to the unhealthy instances and will communicate with the healthy ones.
+*   Default is 300secs. can be set between 0 to 3600 secs
+*   If 0, the requests are terminated with a error msg to the client
+*   Low value if the requests are short.